Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates

 The Raman lasers responsible for generating spin-orbit coupling play a crucial role in the construction of supercurrent states within the stripe phase.
 In the analysis of Ref.~\cite{Lyu2024}, the current is generated by imposing twisted boundary conditions on the condensate order parameter.
-This procedure effectively constrains the system's \textit{kinetic} momentum and describes a scenario in which the superfluid background flows relative to the Raman laser frame, while the density modulations remain stationary.
+This procedure effectively constrains the system's \textit{kinetic} momentum and describes a scenario in which the superfluid background flows relative to the laboratory frame (i.e., the rest frame of the Raman lasers), while the density modulations remain stationary, as shown in Fig.~\ref{fig:scenarios}(a1).
 This is consistent with the idea that the Raman lasers pin the normal component~\cite{Zhang2016}.
-In the rest frame of the superfluid, both the fringes and the lasers appear to move at the same velocity.
-These configurations correspond to the two contrasting, but physically equivalent, pictures discussed earlier: background flow versus fringe motion.
+In the rest frame of the superfluid, both the fringes and the lasers appear to move at the same velocity [see Fig.~\ref{fig:scenarios}(a2)].
+These configurations correspond to the two contrasting, but physically equivalent, pictures discussed earlier: background flow versus lattice motion.